joshrwhite/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 115-140) consisted of a convolution neural network with the following layers and layer sizes (see the below visualization of the architecture):
+The final model architecture (model.py lines 115-140) consisted of a Convolutional Neural Network with the following layers and layer sizes (see the below visualization of the architecture):

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|